paulhinta/synchronization/README.md

 # IMPORTS
 from os import rename
 '''
-...
 '''

+class Synchro():
+    '''
+    '''
     def traverse(self, s, r, flag=False):
         '''
-    ...
         '''
         for c in files["overwrite"]:
             try:
                 rename(c, c)
             except OSError:
                 print(f"The file {c} is opened by another process.
 It will not be backed up during this cycle") continue
         '''
-    ...
         '''
 ```
 I made another attempt by trying to check the current file path against all the open files using _proc.open_files()_, but this method was inconsistent.